rliu4439/EE106AProject/conclusion.md

 - Due to all the software running on a Jetson Nano, there were multiple cases when the software we needed was unavailable or unable to install on the vehicle.
 For example, one library that we needed, CVXPY, was unable to install on the Jetson Nano.
 This required us to implement QP by hand instead of using a prebuilt package.

 **RealSense Camera issues**
 - The RealSense camera has a limited frame rate of 30 FPS for color and depth images.
 This prevented us from moving at higher speeds since we were unable to get the image data we needed.
 In addition, the depth camera data was very sensitive to lighting and some pixels had incorrect depth labelling.
 Even with adjustments to some of the camera settings to increase the accuracy, the incorrect labelling caused the appearance of extra obstacles which needed to be filtered.
 The camera was also unable to detect smaller obstacles that were a couple meters away so the car would need to be much closer to small obstacles before it could avoid it.

+**Hardware Failures**
+- Throughout the project, we had to prototype and design hardware, like the encoders, and build out our car.
+We faced some hardware failures such as being unable to control the car with a joystick and arbitrary shut offs when using the Jetson Nano.
+Additionally, our steering servo broke the day before, which forced us to spend time searching and installing a new servo.

+## Future Work and Improvements

+We would like to iterate on and refine the encoder design in order to improve it's accuracy and reliability.
+Future iterations could also improve upon the precision for wheel velocity measurements.

+Additionally, creating a more robust object detection system would be another improvement as the current system will ocassionally produce bounding boxes due to inaccuracies in the depth data.
+Although the box only shows up in one frame and will disappear after, the controller would perform better without these inaccuracies.